vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definefield-method.md

 #### <a name="parameters"></a>Parâmetros
  `parent`
- [in] O tipo de metadados ou um método de token.
+ [in] O método ou tipo de metadados de token.

  `name`
  [in] O nome do campo.